maddiedailey/NFL_WR_fantasy_predictions/README.md

 # NFL_QB_fantasy_predictions
-Software developed to predict an NFL QB's scoring potential in fantasy football based on a number of metrics from previous seasons.
+ML algorithms used to make multiple per-stat predictions for Wide Recivers in the NFL based on longitudinal data in order to inform Fantasy Football roster decisions.